 The right choice of thermal paste is critical for optimal CPU temperatures.
 But, the thermal paste application leads to different outcomes, which could include damage to your CPU and motherboard.

 Therefore, in this article, I discuss the best way to apply thermal paste to CPU.
 You’ll need to apply the Thermal Interface Material (thermal paste) either when upgrading your CPU or building a new PC.

 But why so?
-Thermal paste helps in heat dissipation from the PC heat sink and the CPU die.
+The thermal paste helps in heat dissipation from the PC heat sink and the CPU die.
 I would recommend the Arctic Silver 5 AS5-3.5G Thermal Paste on Amazon and I will be using it in this case study.

 Notably, I recently upgraded the motherboard for my i5 6600k CPU and thus I expect optimal gaming experience: Wolfenstein II: The New Colossus, Observer, and Call of Duty: WWII.

-In this method, you will apply a pea sized – not too much – amount of the thermal compound at the middle of the CPU’s surface and screw back the heat sink on top of it.
+In this method, you will apply a pea-sized – not too much – amount of the thermal compound in the middle of the CPU’s surface and screw back the heat sink on top of it.

 How important is thermal paste to your CPU?